 The Train

-Prior to train service Beaufort, visitors who came by train were met at the railroad terminus in Morehead City and brought to town by boat.
+Prior to train service to Beaufort, visitors who came by train were met at the railroad terminus in Morehead City and brought to town by boat.
 After the railroad bridge was built across the channel, tracks were laid down the middle of Broad Street - bringing the outside world to Beaufort.
-For a short period, before the Norfolk & Southern Railway wye** (turnaround) was completed, the first trains had to back into Beaufort.
+For a short period, before the Norfolk & Southern Railway wye (turnaround) was completed, the first trains backed into Beaufort.

 In those early years, as the train lumbered into town on Broad Street, passengers would have seen sundries shops – like Noe’s, Dave Williams’ Grocery, and Richard Rice’s Fabric Shop - that sold everything from penny candy to 5-cent pickles.
 Until the 1920s, when the first automobiles came to town, passengers were met at the Beaufort Depot, at Broad and Pollock, and transported by horse-and-buggy to inns or family cottages.